karstenw/Cactus-opml-Outliner/README.md

 - new table
 - node movements up & down
 - create new node (Return)
+- different styles in views.
+Grids, alternating background and variable row height.
+-- Press "Apply" to apply a style.

 ## Things that don't work: ##